Woodleigh Impact

 Overview

 Woodleigh Impact is a charitable foundation established by the Clarke family in 2021 (registered charity number 1195788).
-The foundation was created to distribute funds over a five to ten-year period, focusing on high-impact philanthropy aligned with effective altruism principles.
-Founded by Adrian Clarke, who previously built and sold Woodleigh Care (a provider of services to younger adults with learning disabilities and complex needs) to Cambian Plc, the foundation takes a distinctive approach to grantmaking by funding small to medium-sized organizations achieving significant impact and helping launch entirely new organizations.
-The foundation's charitable objects focus on promoting conservation and protection of the natural environment, raising awareness of climate change, and preventing or relieving poverty through grants to individuals and organizations.
+As a small but hands-on foundation, Woodleigh Impact has taken the strategic decision to focus solely on poverty in very low income countries, specifically Sierra Leone.
+Founded by Adrian Clarke, who previously built and sold Woodleigh Care (a provider of services to younger adults with learning disabilities and complex needs) to Cambian Plc, the foundation takes a distinctive approach to grantmaking by identifying and funding small to medium-sized organisations achieving significant impact.
+The foundation's charitable objects focus on promoting conservation and protection of the natural environment, raising awareness of climate change, and preventing or relieving poverty through grants to individuals and organisations.

 Funding Priorities